Ghana, Sierra Leone Move From Diplomacy To Delivery As PJCC Kicks Off In Accra

 Sierra Leone’s Vision for a Productive Partnership

-Director General of the Ministry of Foreign Affairs and International Cooperation of the Republic of Sierra Leone and Co-Chairperson of the Senior Officials Meeting, Mr. Alan C.E.
+Director General of the Ministry of Foreign Affairs and International Cooperation of the Republic of Sierra Leone and Co-Chairperson of the Senior Officials Meeting, Alan C.E.
 Logan, echoed that resolve, grounding his remarks in the shared vision articulated by both countries’ heads of state.
 He expressed gratitude for Ghana’s enduring role in Sierra Leone’s stability, specifically acknowledging the contributions of the Ghanaian military during the civil war under ECOMOG, describing the current meetings as the direct fulfilment of a shared vision to transform those historical bonds into tangible benefits for the sub-region.

 What Comes Next